-On February 22, 2016, the Company issued 382,338 RSUs to employees.
+On February 22, 2016, as part of the Company's annual grant of equity, the Company issued 382,338 RSUs to employees.
+In addition, the Company occasionally issues RSUs not in connection with the annual grant process to employees.
 The RSUs vest 100% on the third year anniversary of the grant date.
 Total stock-compensation expense to be recognized over the life of the RSUs is \$2.9 million and will be recognized on a straight-line basis over the vesting period.
-The Company recorded approximately \$0.1 million of stock-based compensation expense related to the RSUs during the first quarter of 2016.
+The Company recorded approximately \$0.2 million of stock-based compensation expense related to the RSUs during the three months ended June 30, 2016 and approximately \$0.3 million during the six months ended June 30, 2016.